tohinz/semantic-object-accuracy-for-generative-text-to-image-synthesis/README.md

 ## Calculate SOA Scores (Semantic Object Accuracy)

+Semantic Object Accuracy (SOA) is a score we introduce to evaluate the quality of generative text-to-image models.
+For this, we provide captions from the MS-COCO data set from which the evaluated model should generate images.
+We then use a pre-trained object detector to check whether the generated images contain the object that was specified in the caption.

+E.g. when an image is generated from the caption `a car is driving down the street` we check if the generated image actually contains a car.

 How to calculate the SOA scores for a model:

 1. Go to ``SOA``.
 The captions are in ``SOA/captions``